Adrian Van de Graaff: Early years

-Adrian was born on September 6, 1891, in Tuscaloosa, Alabama, to Adrian Sebastian "Bass" Van de Graaff and Minnie Cherokee Jemison.
+Van de Graaff was born on September 6, 1891, in Tuscaloosa, Alabama, to Adrian Sebastian "Bass" Van de Graaff and Minnie Cherokee Jemison.
 Adrian, Sr. was a circuit judge who had been a sub on Yale's football team of 1880.
 Adrian attended Tuscaloosa High School.

 University of Alabama

-Following in his father's footsteps, Adrian joined the Alabama football team, becoming a prominent member of its 1911 and 1912 teams.
+Following in his father's footsteps, Van de Graaff joined the Alabama football team, becoming a prominent member of its 1911 and 1912 teams.
 At Alabama he was a member of Phi Delta Theta.
-Adrian's younger brothers Hargrove and William were also prominent football players for Alabama, William being the program's first All-American.
-Younger still was Adrian's brother Robert J. Van de Graaff, the inventor of the Van de Graaff Generator which produces high voltages.
+Van de Graaff's younger brothers Hargrove and William were also prominent football players for Alabama, William being the program's first All-American.
+Younger still was brother Robert J. Van de Graaff, the inventor of the Van de Graaff Generator which produces high voltages.

 1912

-Adrian was selected All-Southern in 1912 by Nathan Stauffer of Collier's Weekly.
+Van de Graaff was selected All-Southern in 1912 by Nathan Stauffer of Collier's Weekly.

 1917

 In 1917, Camp Gordon, the second military opponent Alabama faced as the country mobilized for World War I, beat the Tide 19–6.
-Camp Gordon had several players with college experience, including Adrian.
+Camp Gordon had several players with college experience, including Van de Graaff.

 Law

-Adrian was "one of the most brilliant member of the Alabama bar, having an unusual aptitude for legal research."
+Van de Graaff was "one of the most brilliant member of the Alabama bar, having an unusual aptitude for legal research."